24 Oct The RPA business agility paradox

-The integrations make it much more expensive to replace each of your current IT systems because an easy new system must then have new robotics integration build in as part of the implementation process.
+The integrations make replacing each of your current IT systems much more expensive because an easy new system must then have new robotics integration build in as part of the implementation process.

 This means that you will end up using, for example, your end of lifecycle system long before you replace them.
 So your business would have to use an old and outdated CRM system longer because it becomes much more expensive to replace it.